IDAES/idaes-pse/docs/install.rst

 Minimal installation
 --------------------
-There are many steps, at present, for a full installation.
 To make it easier to use basic functionality and try the IDAES PSE Toolkit, we have compiled these  "minimal" instructions, that only allow one to use the free IPOPT_ solver with `MUMPS`_.
 This will not be appropriate for some models.
 We are working on an easy installer with better